Under the Lens: Amanda Henderson

 D2A partners with elementary schools and with colleges.
 We have undergrads at the University of Missouri, Mizzou, that go inside different schools.
 Here [in Chicago], we’re partnered with Northwestern, and undergrads go to two schools in Evanston.
 So how you can volunteer now..
 Maybe we can start a partnership with UIC?
 That would be dope.

 We have different events that are coming up.
 We have a fundraising event coming up April 20, 2019 and tickets are currently available online.
 We definitely could use in-kind donations, donation of time, any resources, share in your network-- that’s extremely helpful, honestly.
 Donations of course are accepted at any time, but also just along the way.
 So we do plan on doing mini fundraising events, and that would be amazing to help.

 Just check out the website.
 We normally post a lot of updates or events that we have going on.
 Another thing that we’re doing: we’re partnering with the Bulogo women’s group in Uganda sometime in 2019.
-So we’re trying to gather a bunch of materials that we want to bring down there for the women, because mentoring is gonna be different here than it is there.
+So we’re trying to gather a bunch of materials that we want to bring down there for the women, because mentoring is going to be different here than it is there.
 We’re trying to format essentially the lesson plan, because it is set up along the school calendar.
 The sessions that they have in the classrooms are based on facts-- they’re based on data.

 If you had to give your past-self some advice, what would it be?

 Just make sure you’re happy.
 It’ll all work out.
 Just make sure you’re happy, and do what makes you happy.

 What are some of your hobbies?
 How do you make time for them?